 If the timer is set for 5 seconds, you tap the shutter button and then stretch your arm out to frame the shot.
 You’ll have 2 or 3 seconds left to summon your best smile and, click, the photo is taken.
 No stress over dropping the phone as you stretch your thumb to snap the shutter.
 No wondering if the photo will capture your mouth forming the word “shoot.”
 Just a nice easy way to take a selfie.

 Using the timer on Android: this will be slightly different on every make and model of Android phone.
 On some models, you will need to go into the camera settings and find timer.
-On my Samsung Note 9 I open the camera app, then tap the timer icon at the top.
-I have the choice of 2 seconds, 5, or 10.
+On my Samsung S21 Ultra I open the camera app, then tap the timer icon at the top.
+I have the choice of Off, or 2 seconds, 5, or 10.
 When I want to take a photo, I tap the shutter button and it starts the countdown, giving me time to frame the shot and smile before it snaps the photo.
 It only snaps once.
 Note: the selfie timer and the rear camera timer can be set separately, and they stay set.